raymondxuanhe/raymondxuanhe.github.io/_pages/computational_benchmarks.md

 Here, you can find the time to compute of three different CPUs for two computationally intensive tasks:

-1. Reading, and cleaning 900GB (compressed) of data - parallelization was performed across
+1. Reading, and cleaning 900GB (compressed) of data - parallelization was performed across individual files
-2. Value function iteration solving the Arellano (2008) model on a fine grid (101 points for endowment, 951 points for bond holdings) - parallelization was performed across the grid for endowment while evaluating the Bellman operator
+2. Value function iteration solving the [Arellano (2008)](https://www.aeaweb.org/articles?id=10.1257/aer.98.3.690) model on a fine grid (101 points for endowment, 951 points for bond holdings) - parallelization was performed across the endowment grid while evaluating the Bellman operator

 When I was deciding which computer I should buy (and if a PC, which parts), the vast majority of online reviews and benchmarks that I found compared the computational performance of CPUs and GPUS with video games, video encoding/creation and synthetic benchmarks (e.g. Cinebench and Geekbench).
 While these comparisons are fairly useful in terms of assessing their *relative* performance, these tasks are very different to those that research economists typically undertake (especially if the task is multi-threaded), nor are they particularly informative of the real-world performance we should expect in our daily workflow.